True Love (video game): Background and development

 In the 1980s, some manga artists such as Masako Watanabe and Toshio Maeda found ways to deal with rules regarding pornography in Japan and created more explicit works described as hentai.
 The rise of these designs and the close relationships between manga, anime, and video games led the visual novel genre to have hentai as its driving force.
-True Love follows this format, being described as a adult bishoujo dating sim game.
+True Love follows this format, being described as an adult bishoujo dating sim game.

 The game was developed by Software House Parsley who started developing games for the PC-98 in 1989.
 The game was the company's 14th release.
 The character design and illustrations were created by an artists known as TD-X, who was an employee of Parsley since their beginning.

 The original Japanese script and structure was described by Sorlie as being light-hearted.
 The English translation changes the tone to make nearly all situations more tongue-in-cheek and far less serious.